 What sort of IT landscape are you implementing DevOps into, and what do you hope it will change?

 You’ll never know unless you ask the people who know best – your development and IT operations teams.
-Consult with them extensively, create some focus groups, and schedule in some interviews until you have a solid idea of where you’d best feel the benefits of DevOps approach.
+Consult with them extensively, create some focus groups, and schedule some interviews until you have a solid idea of where you’d best feel the benefits of DevOps.

 Doing this before creating any sort of implementation plan, project budget, or timeline is a good idea because: